athack-ctf/chall2025-are-you-playing-fair/README.md

-# Chall - Your Challenge Title
+# Chall - Are You Playing Fair

 > A brief description of the challenge